 2. Spend the first day of sun after a long, blizzardy winter lounging around in the Boston Common.

 3. Go for a lovely stroll down Commonwealth Avenue.

 4. Ride the Green line to Kenmore Square to go watch a Red Sox Game at Fenway Park.

 5. Cheer for the Patriots at Gillette Stadium.

-6. Watch a Sox game at one of Kenmore Square’s many sports bars that are just as busy as Fenway Park.
+6. Watch a Sox game at one of Kenmore Square’s many hangouts that are just as busy as Fenway Park.

 7. Head over to TD Garden to watch the Bruins or the Celtics.